Mharlin/better-testing-workshop/talking-points.md

 *** Better tests with less code ***

+** Ask if everyone has sbt installed, if not ask them to install it during the presentation **

 ** What is property based testing ** (3 mins)
     - High-level specification of behaviour for a range of data points
     - Compare to unit testing square root function